chicomath314/hw03/README.md

-# hw03
+# MATH 314 Homework 03 -- estimate probability

-MATH 314 Homework 03 -- estimate probability
+Instructions are found in this repository's PDF.